Investor meets Operator

 The answer came soon after, when Paul Salisbury, our other co-founder, had recently decided to leave a successful career as a senior executive at Rackspace.
 He reached out to Graham Weston, the foremost supporter of San Antonio's tech community, and was quickly connected to Michael.

 Over lunch at Rosella, a cafe on the first floor of local tech startup hub Geekdom, Michael and Paul sketched out the framework for a new type of software company.
-They conceived much of the structure you see today and, in Dura, a company that does things differently–and with a "soul."
+They conceived much of the structure you see today and, in Dura, an international company that does things differently–and with a "soul."